 Defenses to Shoplifting Charges

-Despite the strict laws on retail theft, there may be strategies to fight the charges if you’re arrested.
+Despite the strict shoplifting laws in NJ on retail theft, there may be strategies to fight the charges if you’re arrested.
 In any criminal case the prosecution must prove that you’re guilty beyond a reasonable doubt.
 Without witnesses, the case can be difficult for a prosecutor to prove.
 The state may rely on security camera footage, so it may be possible to attack this evidence if it’s unclear or grainy.